yasertaheri/FCNN_Semantic-image-segmentation/README.md

 # FCNN_Semantic-image-segmentation

-Implemetation of fully Covoloutioal neural network for semantic image segmentation using Tesorflow.
+Implemetation of fully Covolutioal neural network for semantic image segmentation using Tesorflow.